michaelbarton/nextgs/content/markup/install.markdown

 ### How to install genomer

 Genomer requires both [Ruby][] and [RubyGems][] to run.
-Fortunately these are usually installed on recent Mac OSX or Linux systems, and can be installed easy otherwise.
-First test the presence of these by running the following commands on the console or terminal (excluding the '$' sign):
+Fortunately both of these are found on most recent Mac OSX or Linux systems.
+Test the installation of these by running the following commands on the console or terminal (excluding the ``$`` sign):

 [Ruby]: http://www.ruby-lang.org/
 [RubyGems]: http://rubygems.org/